 - Opt-in to Aerial screensavers:

-Speaking of those Aerial screensaver, mentioned earlier, this is also an opt-in and you will be asked during setup if you want them.
+It's worth noting that Aerial screensavers are opt-in rather than opt-out, and you will be asked during setup if you want to display them.
 If you have a limited broadband deal you might want to be cautious here because Apple warns that enabling screensavers will result in about 600MB of downloads per month.

 - Agree to send diagnostic data: